Robert Walls: Media

 Although no longer a television commentator, Walls continued as the "Special Comments Man" for Sports radio station SEN as well as appearing on its Crunch Time Saturday AFL preview program alongside Anthony Hudson, Dermott Brereton and Herald Sun journalist Mark Robinson for two years before retiring.
-Between 1999 and 2011 he was a commentator for rival radio station 3AW.
-He has now come out of retirement, providing special comments on matches for Crocmedia.
+Between 1999 and 2011, he was a commentator for rival radio station 3AW.
+He came out of retirement to provide special comments on matches for Crocmedia.